Resources

 BOOK: A beautifully illustrated read for adults and children about love and loss which explains why it's ok to be sad sometimes.

-BOOK: The book reminds the reader of the need to express grief in a society which all too often sees death as a taboo subject
+BIOGRAPHY/AUTOBIOGRAPHY: The book Remembering Mum reminds the reader of the need to express grief in a society which all too often sees death as a taboo subject.

 The Boys Are Back in Town by Simon Carr